-9.3.3 Example learning activities
+20.3.3 Example Learning Activities

 This section provides some illustrative examples of learning activities in Computer Masti for addressing thinking skills.
-These correspond to the computational thinking aspects shown in Table 9.1, viz., problem-solving, logical data handling, and multiple representations of data.
+These correspond to the computational thinking aspects shown in Table 20.1, viz., problem-solving, logical data handling, and multiple representations of data.

-9.3.3.1 Problem-solving: Algorithmic thinking
+20.3.3.1 Problem-Solving: Algorithmic Thinking

-Figure 9.1 shows an example of algorithmic thinking from grades 3 and 4.
+Figure 20.1 shows an example of algorithmic thinking from grades 3 and 4.
 The facilitator (Moz) poses a problem of planning a picnic.
 The students (Tejas and Jyoti) perform stepwise thinking to solve the problem by first listing the main sub-tasks, then working out the details in each sub-task, and the sequencing of the steps.
 The broad applicability of such thinking is reinforced by enclosing them in a "Concept box" as shown.
 The corresponding "Teacher's Corner" makes recommendations such as "Ask them to give other examples where they follow steps to do the activity.
 For instance, ask them to plan a birthday party for their classmate.
 What steps are involved?
-Ask them to arrange all the steps they need to do, in proper sequence, so that the party turns out to be well-organized.
-Ask them to identify the main steps and list the detailed steps."
-The students are given practice to apply the thinking through worksheets having real-life scenarios, as shown in Figure 9.2.
-This is followed by stepwise thinking with conditions and branching, and connecting it to Scratch programming in grade 4, as shown in Figure 9.3.
+Ask them to arrange all the steps they need to do, in proper sequence, so that the party turns out

 Moz: Let us plan a picnic to the water park.
 What should we do?

 Jyoti: Book tickets and go.